 Laser Scar Removal

-Laser treatment for scars on the face and body demands the delicate and artful use of our multiple-modality protocols.
+Laser treatment for the removal of scars on the face and body demands the delicate and artful use of our multiple-modality protocols.

-On a spectrum from successfully making a scar much less noticeable than before, to “I’ve even forgotten that I ever had a scar”, AMA has the expertise and tools necessary to transform your scars as far as is physiologically possible.
+On a spectrum from successfully making a scar much less noticeable than before, to “I’ve even forgotten that I ever had a scar”, AMA’s laser scar removal protocols have the ability to transform your scars as far as is physiologically possible.

 At AMA Regenerative Medicine & Skincare, we understand how traumatic scars can be, especially those on the face and other areas of your body that you don’t want to conceal.
 You may have tried a variety of ineffective scar removal treatments in vain that may have left you disillusioned and depressed.

 We understand the frustration that scars cause our patients.
-This is why we have developed a unique, multiple-modality approach to delicately and artfully remodel your scar, causing it to gradually blend in with the surrounding skin, giving our patients the dramatic results they are hoping for.
+This is why we have developed a unique, multiple-modality laser protocol to delicately and artfully remodel your scar, causing it to gradually blend in with the surrounding skin, giving our patients the dramatic results they are hoping for.

 Every Scar is a Unique Anomaly